Chart Color Schemes

 Palmerston - North features high concentrations of family households and group households, with a higher-than-average median household size

 Family households account for 79.5% of all households, including 40.6% couples with children, 24.5% couples without children, and 13.3% single parent families.
-Non-family households make up the remaining 20.5%, with lone person households at 16.5% and group households comprising 3.9%.
-The median household size is 2.9 people, larger than the Greater Darwin average of 2.8.
+Non-family households constitute the remaining 20.5%, with lone person households at 16.5% and group households comprising 3.9%.
+The median household size is 2.9 people, which is larger than the Greater Darwin average of 2.8.

 Frequently Asked Questions - Households